Appreciation for a Systemby John Hunter

 Taking a systems approach results in management viewing the organization in terms of many internal and external interrelated connections and interactions, as opposed to discrete and independent departments or processes governed by various chains of command.
 When all the connections and interactions are working together to accomplish a shared aim, a business can achieve tremendous results—from improving the quality of its products and services, to raising the entire esprit de corps of a company.

 A system view of the organization views the flow of the processes to create products and services.
 The interactions between various processes is respected.
-This the the image Dr. Deming put on the board each day he was providing an overview of management practices to Japan’s leaders in 1950.
+This is the image Dr. Deming put on the board each day he was providing an overview of management practices to Japan’s leaders in 1950.

 A system view helps create a long term focus.
 Rather than seeing incidents as isolated (and often looking for the person to blame for a bad result) a system view allows managers to focus on the systemic drivers of results.